AnselmoJimenez/calculator/README.md

-# Calculator
+# Algebraic Calculator
-> An algebraic calculator
+> The classic first program everyone builds but with a twist

 ## Outline
 I chose to create this project to explore **Extended BNF Notation** for grammars and **Recursive Descent Parsing** of strings.
 A recursive descent parser is a top-down parser that processes input based on a set of recursive functions, where each function corresponds to a grammar rule.
 It parses the input from left to right, constructing a parse tree by matching the grammar’s production rules.

+Everyone creates a calculator to begin their programming journey, however I wanted my calculator to be one that understands algebraic notation.
+My calculator follows this grammar's production rules:

 ```
 // Expression Structure